pierrechls/emogit-cli/README.md

 # emogit-cli

-> Simple CLI to easily commit multiple files with custom message and emoji support.
+> Simple CLI to easily add and commit multiple files with a custom message and emoji support

 ![preview](https://raw.githubusercontent.com/pierrechls/emogit-cli/master/emogit-preview.gif)

-Select multiples files to commit from the terminal is not very sexy.
-Moreover, using emojis on commit messages provides an easy way of identifying the purpose or intention of a commit with only looking at the emojis used.
-That's why I decided to create a command line to make this process easy.
+Select **multiples** files to add or commit from the terminal is not very ~~sexy~~.
+Moreover, using **emojis** on commit messages provides an easy way of identifying the purpose or intention of a commit with only looking at the emojis used.
+That's why I decided to create a command line to make this process **easy**.

 ## 🚀 How to use it